Automating-GIS-processes/site/source/lessons/L7/overview.rst

 .. admonition:: Note

     There is no exercise in week 6!
-You can now continue to the :doc:`<../FA/final-assignment.rst>` .
-Also, please find additional materials related to :doc:`<../Raster/overview>` on these course pages.
+You can now continue to the **Final Assignment**.
+Also, please find additional materials related to **raster data processing** on these course pages.

 .. admonition:: Older course materials related to Desktop GIS software